stephenslab/gtex-eqtls/src/snakemake/README.md

 ```

 ## The Pipeline
-Implementations are in `rules` and `workflow` directories listed below.
-The usage are found in project [documentation](../../doc/notes)
+Implementations are in `rules` and `workflow` directories listed below:

 ```
   ../../src/snakemake